Engaging with Stakeholders

 How do we engage?

-- We engage with Government departments directly, and working with the Home Builders Federation and Homes for Scotland, to explain industry opportunities and challenges.
+We engage with government departments directly and, as members, work with the Home Builders Federation and Homes for Scotland to explain industry opportunities and challenges.

 What did they tell us?

-- To better reflect the views of local authorities and communities in the plans we develop.
+To reflect the views of local authorities and communities in the plans we develop.

 How do we measure the effectiveness of our engagement?

-- Our engagement has led to an enhanced planning approach, with c.11,000 plots achieving detailed consent.
+Our engagement has led to an enhanced planning approach, with over 20% increases year on year in plots receiving detailed consent.

 Outcomes and effects on Board decisions